CSCfi/csc-user-guide/docs/computing/overview.md

 The command reports the owner of the project, title, start and end dates.
 In addition the command prints out the budgeting information for the project: how much billing units have been granted to your project, how much is used and how much still remain.

-The disk areas of your Puhti projects can be checked with command `csc-worksapces`.
+The disk areas of your Puhti projects can be checked with command:
 ```text
 csc-workspaces
 ```